Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Real-Time Photo-Realistic Mapping

 \subsubsection{Expansion of Gaussian Map}

 Each incoming keyframe typically captures new geometric and appearance information.
-However, the colorized LiDAR points and supplemented visual points from consecutive keyframes often contain redundant 3D points, resulting in excessive points for Gaussian initialization.
-To ensure high efficiency, we selectively initialize Gaussians using selected 3D points.
-Similar to previous works~\cite{keetha2024splatam, lang2024gaussian}, we first render an opacity map $\mathbf{O}$ from the perspective of the current keyframe using Eq.~\eqref{eq:rendered_opacity}.
+To maintain efficiency, we focus on initializing new Gaussians for the newly observed parts of the scene.
+Specifically, we first render an opacity map $\mathbf{O}$ from the perspective of the current keyframe using Eq.~\eqref{eq:rendered_opacity}.
 A binary mask $\mathbf{M}_{o} = \mathbf{O} < \tau$ ($\tau$ is a constant threshold) is then constructed to identify potentially newly observed image regions.
-Only the 3D points projected into these image regions are used to initialize new Gaussians, thereby expanding the Gaussian map.
+Finally, only the 3D points projected into these image regions are selected to initialize new Gaussians.